 Wix and Squarespace are genuinely good products.
 Millions of sites run on them, and for the right business they are the smart, sensible choice.
 They are also the wrong choice for some businesses, and the people selling you on them rarely say so.

 Here is the honest comparison, including when you should not hire someone like me.

-When a DIY builder is the right choice
+When is a DIY builder the right choice?

 You are just starting out and need something live quickly and cheaply.